solana-foundation/solana-improvement-documents/proposals/0119-additional-income-for-distribution.md

 ## Motivation

-Validators have additional income.
-To increase their competitive advantage over stakers, validators use various schemes to distribute some of these revenues among their stakers.
-It is proposed to provide such a mechanism at the protocol level.
-This, among other things, will provide a simple and uniform
-way for independent analysts/websites to obtain this information.
+To enhance their competitive edge over stakers, validators employ various methods to allocate some of the additional amounts among their stakers.
+It is suggested to implement such a mechanism at the protocol level.
+This will, among other benefits, offer a simple and uniform way for independent analysts/websites to access this information.

 ## Alternatives Considered